andrewdsmith/edxlc/README.md

 button LEDs on your Saitek X52 Pro joystick so that they reflect the current state of your ship or SRV in the game.

-Currently the app detects if you activate any of the following:
+The app monitors the state of the following:

 - Landing gear
 - Cargo scoop
 - External lights
-- Frame shift drive
+- Frame shift drive (FSD)
 - Silent running

-When activated, any button on your X52 Pro (except currently Fire and POV 2) configured to control the item in question will turn yellow when activated.

-Buttons that are cannot be used because of certain other conditions turn red.
-For example when mass-locked, all buttons relating to hyperdrive and supercruise turn red.

-Buttons that may require immediate activation alert by flashing red and yellow.
-For example when docking the landing gear button flashes and when overheating the heat sink button flashes.
+Where a game control for these items is bound to a button on the joystick, the button colour will indicate the following states:

+- Inactive - Green - Not currently activated but can be activated
+- Active - Amber - Currently activated
+- Blocked - Red - Cannot be activated
+- Alert - Flashing Red/Amber - May need to be activated urgently

+An example blocked state is FSD activation while mass-locked.
+Examples of alert states include heat sinks when overheating and undeployed landing gear after docking permission has been granted.

+The colours used by the app for each state can be configured by editing the `edxlc.toml` file.
+This file is created automatically when the app is first run if it does not exist.
+You must restart the app to pick up changes in this configuration.
+The supported colour values are:

+- `off`
+- `green`
+- `amber`
+- `red`
+- `red-amber`

 The app reads the control bindings from the custom bindings file (Odyssey only) so if you're using any other pre-defined set of bindings it won't work (yet).

-The colours used by the app can be configured by editing the `edxlc.toml` file.
-This file is created automatically when the app is first run if it does not exist.
-You must restart the app to pick up changes in configuration.

-Over time more buttons, controls and states will be supported.
+The app does not currently support controls mapped to the Fire button, the POV 2 hat or the throttle.
+The aim is to support these, along with further controls and states, in the fullness of time.

 The app runs in a console window and can be exited with Ctrl+C.